eandersson/amqpstorm/README.rst

 Version 2.4.1
 -------------
 - Added client/server negotiation to better determine the maximum supported channels and maximum allowed frame size [#52] - Thanks gastlich.
-- We now raise an exception if the maximum allowed channel count is ever reached.
+- We now raise an exception if the maximum allowed channel count is reached.

 Version 2.4.0
 -------------